 With greater alignment of resource and distribution system planning, states and utilities could:

-With growing customer installation of DERs and evolving non-utility energy services, electricity generation and resource planning needs to account for the quantity, location, and load shapes of resources added to the distribution system.
+With growing customer installation of DERs, electricity planning needs to account for the quantity, location, capabilities, and load shapes of resources added to the distribution system and the bulk power system.

 For questions, or if you need more information regarding the Task Force on Comprehensive Electricity Planning, send an email to PlanningTaskForce@naruc.org.